swamprabbitlabs-dot/Cognitiv/README.md

 llama-server -m /path/to/model.gguf --port 8080 --ctx-size 2048 --n-gpu-layers 99
 ```

 **Model recommendation:** Gemma 3 4B IT works well for appraisal — it reliably returns bare numeric responses.
-Reasoning models (like Gemma 4 E2B) tend to wrap numbers in explanatory text and degrade performance.
+Reasoning models may wrap numbers in explanatory text and degrade performance.

 ---